Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 4. Use a mobile phone camera or infrared detector to find hidden cameras

-Suitable for finding infrared (IR) cameras, this is among the most useful methods for finding a hidden camera because you don’t need a dedicated device to carry it out.
+Suitable for finding infrared (IR) cameras, using a phone is among the fastest methods for finding a hidden camera

 Simply point your phone’s camera around the room and look for any bright red dots that appear on the screen.
 These dots indicate the presence of infrared, which the majority of cameras give off for the purpose of enhancing images in the dark.